SvenGroot/Ookii.CommandLine/docs/Utilities.md

 lines except the first one are indented.
 The indentation level can be set using the [`LineWrappingTextWriter.Indent`][] property, which indicates the number of spaces to indent by.

 When this property is set, it will apply to the next line that needs to be indented.
-The first line of text, and any line after a blank line, is not indented.
 Indentation is applied both to lines that were wrapped, and lines created by explicit new lines in the text.
+The first line of text is not indented.
+Lines after a blank line are not indented either, unless you set the [`LineWrappingTextWriter.IndentAfterEmptyLine`][] property to true.

 You can change the [`Indent`][] property at any time to change the size of the indentation to use.